-Because the data sources available do not allow to distinguish them from other schemes, column B also records Defined benefits schemes for General government employees classified in financial corporations which should be recorded in column E. Therefore, column B is flagged "D".
+Because the data sources available do not allow to distinguish them from other schemes, column B also records Defined benefits General government schemes operated by financial corporations which should be recorded in column E. Therefore, column B is flagged "D".